XRPLF/xrpl-dev-portal/docs/tutorials/javascript/trade-on-ledger/use-amm-auction-slot-for-lower-fees.md

 This is similar to cases where you want to deliver exactly $100 after subtracting a 3% fee.
 If you calculate $100 + (0.03 * $100) = $103, only $99.91 will arrive because the extra $3 is also subject to the fee.
 Instead, you divide 100 ÷ 0.97 ≈ $103.10 (rounding up to make sure).

-The _AuctionDeposit_ formula represents the inverted form of the auction price formula such so that you can calulate how much to deposit to match the auction price.
+The _AuctionDeposit_ formula represents the inverted form of the auction price formula so that you can calulate how much to deposit to match the auction price.
 See [Appendix: AuctionDeposit](#auctiondeposit) for the implementation.

 You use the function like this: